content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/1-java-basics/3-program-internal-hello-java-program-how-to-set-path.md

 ## 1. Internal Details of Program

-In this document, we are going to learn, what happens while we compile and run the Java program.
+Let's see what happens while we compile and run the Java program.

-## 1.1 What happens at compile time?
+### 1.1 What happens at compile time?

--   At compile time, the Java file is compiled by Java Compiler (It does not interact with OS) and converts the Java code into bytecode.
+-   At compile time, the Java file is compiled by Java Compiler (It does not interact with OS) and is converted into bytecode.

 ![](media/7a6383999bdc7a801ec513d4ed1f33d3.png)

-## 1.2 What happens at run time?
+### 1.2 What happens at run time?

 -   At runtime, the following steps are performed: